All Episodes

 Time Text

-Yes, America's anchor man is away, and this is your undocumented anchor man sitting in, no supporting paperwork whatsoever.
+Yes, America's Anchorman is away and this is your undocumented anchorman sitting in.

 And he's right.

-Uh it's extraordinary level of uh of ignorance.
+It's an extraordinary level of ignorance.

-I I I pointed out to him that people just use all these all these terms uh semi automatic, uh assault weapon, assault rifle, automatic, they just use them interchangeably.
+I pointed out to him that people just use all these terms, semi-automatic, assault weapon, assault rifle, automatic.

-That's all they're that's all they they're concerned about.
+That's all they're concerned about.

 A magazine clip high, by the way.

-Uh so it is it it gets it gets technically very difficult, but the level of conversation on this is not impressive.
+So it gets technically very difficult, but the level of conversation on this is not impressive.

-The w the the technology is nineteenth century.
+The technology is 19th century.

-Uh the sensibility in which in which uh people now go and gun down schoolhouses.
+The sensibility in which people now go and gun down schoolhouses, that's the 21st century contribution to it.

-The technology is nineteenth century.
+The technology is 19th century.

-I forget what I forget what I forget I forget what the problem is.
+I forget what the problem is.

 Yeah, she's got Benghazi flu.

-That's right, Mr. Surly.
+That's right, Mr. Surley.

-That's Benghazi flu.
+Benghazi flu.

-So she won't be able to testify this week, and she can't testify next week because she's washing her hair.
+So she won't be able to testify this week and she can't testify next week because she's washing her hair.

-They were assistant deputy, assistant deputy, assistant deputy secretaries of State who were removed, supposedly removed from their posts.
+They were assistant deputy, assistant deputy, assistant deputy secretaries of state who were removed, supposedly removed from their posts.

-Now I'm always interested in this, because nobody resigns in the United States.
+Now, I'm always interested in this because nobody resigns in the United States.

 No matter how badly you screw up, nobody resigns.

-The highest ranking official, Assistant Secretary of State Eric Boswell, has not resigned as officials were reported last week.
+The highest-ranking official, Assistant Secretary of State Eric Boswell, has not resigned as officials were reported last week.

 He's just switching desks.